chris1111/WirelessAdapterCloverBigSur/index.md

+---
+layout: default
+---

-# Wireless-Adapter-Clover-BigSur
+# Wireless-USB-OC-Big-Sur-Adapter

-### Welcome to Wireless-Adapter-Clover-BigSur

 ### Drivers for Realtek 802.11n and 802.11ac USB Wi-Fi adapters

+### Welcome to Wireless USB OC Big Sur Adapter
-#### Support macOS Ventura 13 - macOS Monterey 12 - macOS Big Sur 11 - macOS Catalina 10.15
+### Support macOS Ventura 13 - macOS Monterey 12 - macOS Big Sur 11 - macOS Catalina 10.15
 - For Hackintosh PC and Laptop only
 - There is no source for this project, All wifi companies have abandoned it as well as Realtek the main builder.

-### Download Latest Release V13 [➤ WirelessAdapterCloverBigSur-V12](https://github.com/chris1111/WirelessAdapterCloverBigSur/releases/tag/V13)

 ### Work SIP disable on any macOS Big Sur version
 ### To using any relase SIP Security must be disable!
 (Fully disable)
 - csrutil disable

 - ( 🚫  It does not work on [Mediatek](https://github.com/chris1111/D-LinkUtility-Package) adapters)

+### Important Note: Since some Beta you need to disable the SecureBootModel in / Misc / Security ➤ See image ➤ [SecureBootModel](https://user-images.githubusercontent.com/6248794/94857988-57886600-0400-11eb-9faa-465344c44c10.png)

-## NEW: SIP SECURITY ENABLE YES ➤ [SIP Security Enable Yes](https://github.com/chris1111/WirelessAdapterCloverBigSur/discussions/5)
+## NEW: SIP SECURITY ENABLE YES ➤ [SIP Security Enable Yes](https://github.com/chris1111/Wireless-USB-OC-Big-Sur-Adapter/discussions/167)

+### Download latest Release V16 [➤ Wireless USB OC Big Sur Adapter-V15](https://github.com/chris1111/Wireless-USB-OC-Big-Sur-Adapter/releases/tag/V16)

 ### Latest Update 15 Dec 2022 Moove Helper